CO file format description

 The CO document files are related to Cult3D.
-CO file is a Cult3D Object.
+The CO file is a Cult3D Object.
 Cult3D is a three-dimensional streaming technology which is developed by a Swedish company called Cycore.

-- Cult3D Object related extensions:
+Cult3D Object related extensions:

 .co - Cobalt 3D Model

 The CO data files are related to Cobalt 3D.
-CO file is a Cobalt 3D Model.
+The CO file is a Cobalt 3D Model.
 Cobalt is a parametric-based Computer-Aided Design (CAD) and 3D modeling program.

-- Cobalt 3D Model related extensions:
+Cobalt 3D Model related extensions:

 Can't open a .co file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .co file extension is often given incorrectly!
+The .co file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 ci, ck, cl, cp, do, fo, oc, so, vo, xo